-"A DAO is like a subreddit with a bank account and some governance rules applied to it."
-A Decentralized Autonomous Organization (DAO) is an organization governed by rules encoded as a computer program that is transparent and controlled by the organization members and not influenced by a central government.15 Through smart contracts, a DAO can work with external information and execute commands based on them - all this without any human intervention.
-A DAO makes the decentralized ownership of an organization possible.
-Members of a DAO are not tied by any formal contract.
-They are instead bound together by a common goal and network incentives tied to the consensus rules.
-Once a DAO is deployed, it cannot be controlled by a single party but is governed by a community of participants.
-The DAO framework can be considered the last piece of a puzzle that pushes the entire blockchain ecosystem to become fully autonomous and decentralized.16 Integrating the DAO model, Hippr, and Hippocrades' zero-knowledge techniques will ultimately bring the platform to the ideal setup that was originally intended for a truly decentralized, secured and trustless Health Information Exchange (HIE). - 22 15 DAO, Wikipedia, https://en.wikipedia.org/wiki/Decentralized_autonomous_organization 16 What is a DAO?, Liquid, https://blog.liquid.com/decentralized-autonomous-organization-dao 7.
-Conclusion We have proposed Hippocrades' infrastructure, with healthcare applications and comprehensive APIs, that developers and health providers can use to enhance their systems - making them interoperable while being compliant and secure.
+Protocol: Where the smart contracts will be set.
+Details of this will be written on a separate paper, including the defined roles, benefits, incentives, etc. of the different players.
+Organization Members: The members will control Hippocrades' direction.
+The majority would ideally be coming from the healthcare ecosystem.
+Users: There would be exchanges between record owners and record consumers.
+Generally, they would be doctors, clinics, hospitals, HMOs, drugstores, and patients.
+Tech Team: The tech platform will be maintained by this group as directed from policies set by the members.
+Initially, this will be handled by the founding team until proper turnover. \Initially, Hippocrades core team will set up and set the direction until proper turnover to the DAO.
+Activities and timeline will be provided accordingly.
+7. Conclusion We have proposed Hippocrades' infrastructure, with healthcare applications and comprehensive APIs, that developers and health providers can use to enhance their systems - making them interoperable while being compliant and secure.
 In addition, it could also make their systems Web3.0 integratable taking advantage of what blockchain and zero-knowledge can do.
-Furthermore, Hippr allows a permissionless health information exchange that would accelerate important transfer of health information without having to risk data privacy.
+Furthermore, this platform can also be used as a permissionless health information exchange that would accelerate important transfer of health information without having to risk data privacy.
 In the finance world, blockchain has already driven a significant number of tech startups creating innovative decentralized finance (DeFi) apps.
 In healthcare, however, there is little progress for blockchain-based apps, relative to that of finance'.
 This is quite ironic considering healthcare is dealing with tons of sensitive, private, and personal data, which is actually the ideal use case for the application of the said technologies.
 Hippocrades architecture is designed so that more DeHealth (Decentralized Health) apps would come into fruition.
 Instead of worrying about security, compliance, interoperability, and decentralization, developers can just build on top of Hippocrades' platform and focus on the core feature of the product they are building.
-The core tech of Hippocrades - Curie, Fleming, and Hippr, are not just concepts, they are already existing.
+The core tech of Hippocrades - Curie, Fleming, and Nightingale, are not just concepts, they are already existing.
 Specifically, the first two (Curie and Fleming) are already built and in production.
 The team has started building them since 2016 and has made significant improvements in the last 5 years.
-On the other hand, the Hippr's phase 1 POC (proof of concept) is also already built as well.
-Phase 2 is now ongoing.
-Together, Hippocrades' three modules can unlock major use cases in the healthcare sector that previously were not possible or would have limitations.
+On the other hand, Nightingale's POC (proof of concept) is also already built and in the initial testing phase.
+Together, Hippocrades' three products can unlock major use cases in the healthcare sector that previously were not possible or would have limitations.
 This would bring widespread convenience and efficiency in the ecosystem from healthcare providers to doctors, to patients, to pharmacies, to insurance companies, to research institutions, and to government units.
 With a DAO setup, we can have a truly decentralized health infrastructure paving the way to finally reach the holy grail of health data exchange that has long eluded the industry.